Why Is Server Room Temperature Monitoring Is Important?

 The interior of an IT cabinet can be a hostile operating environment for your equipment.
 Servers, switches, and routers generate heat, which needs to be removed.
 Cool air is drawn in, reducing the operating temperature.
 Heat is the deadly enemy of your servers.
 This is why server room temperature monitoring is important.
-As the servers internal fans struggle to maintain temperature, your energy costs spiral.
+Like the servers, internal fans struggle to maintain temperature, your energy costs spiral.
 It is critical that you monitor your cabinet for hotspots.
-This avoids equipment overheating and to regulate cooling equipment.
+This avoids equipment overheating and regulates cooling equipment.

 Server Room Temperature Monitoring – Case Study

 A large IT service company in India had issues with their server rooms overheating.
 They had state-of-the-art HVAC systems, heat exhausts, and central cooling elements.
 Despite this expense, there were critical issues that were causing servers to overheat.
 The result was servers shutting down automatically.
 Downtime in a data center means lost revenue.

 An audit of the facilities showed the servers in the corners, nearby the AC vents were operating with excellent efficiency.
 As the servers got further away from the cooling vents they were more prone to overheating.
 The problem became more obvious during the summer season